 Middle school students participate in team activities, as well as individual activities, to improve their health, their knowledge, and their character.
 Students learn skills, rules, and team interactions for each sport or activity.
 Some of these activities include flag football, volleyball, and the Presidential Fitness Challenge.

 In addition to the core classes, the middle school curriculum offers electives twice weekly.
-Students have the opportunity to participate in band, an art elective, or study hall.
+Students have the opportunity to participate in Chapel band, art elective, science exploration, leadership, and debate.